Eila Goldhahn PhD

 Anatomy of a Residency:

-Situated within the town’s long-standing traditions of jewellery and material knowledge, the book also examines how the town’s unique cultural landscape informs the residency’s character and the artistic exchanges it fosters.
+Situated within the town’s long-standing traditions of geological extraction and material knowledge, the book also examines how the site’s unique cultural landscape informs the residency’s character and the artistic exchanges it fosters.

-The former owner/hotelier of Pfaelzer Hof was an empassioned billiard player.
+The former owner/hotelier of Pfaelzer Hof, Paul Schneider, was an empassioned billiard player.

-The former owner/hotelier of Pfaelzer Hof was an empassioned billiard player.DER DARTINGTON-EROS
+The former owner/hotelier of Pfaelzer Hof, Paul Schneider, was an empassioned billiard player.DER DARTINGTON-EROS

 Von wilden schönen Gärten der Utopie und des postmodernen Tanzes